Capdata/Devops101/README.md

 user.email=students@capdata-osmozium.com
 </pre>
 - Clone repository :
 A user token will be given to you during the training.
 It will be referred as TOKEN in the docs...
-Your student number will be reffered as -YOURNUMBER 1-6-
+Your student number will be referred as -YOURNUMBER 1-6-, eg devops_student1, etc...
 <pre>
 $ git clone https://students-capdata:TOKEN@github.com/Capdata/devops_student-YOURNUMBER 1-6-.git
 Cloning into 'devops_studentXX'...